Fuelling your body for running while dieting: is it possible?

-Taking up running whilst dieting can seem like an almost impossible task when you consider how you need to fuel your body to ensure you have enough energy.
+Taking up running while dieting can seem like an almost impossible task when you consider how you need to fuel your body to ensure you have enough energy.
 Is it possible?
 Absolutely!
 Though it can be challenging, it is certainly achievable.
 Continue reading to find out how.

 Basal Metabolic Rate (BMR)